Resources for Teachers and Students

 Science Audio webcasts: An exclusive partnership with Pulse of the Planet, updated with two-minute sound portraits of Planet Earth.
 Tracking the rhythms of nature, culture and science worldwide, blending interviews with extraordinary natural sounds.

-This week's word in the news: QUINTESSENTIALLY
+This week's word in the news: LEISURE

 DEFINITION: